Dump truck: Semi trailer end dump truck

-Depending on the structure, semi trailer end dump truck can also be divided into frame trailer and frameless trailer.
+Depending on the structure, a semi-trailer end dump truck can also be divided into a frame trailer and a frameless trailer.

-The main difference between them is the different structure.
+The main difference between them is the structure.
 The frame dump trailer has a large beam that runs along the bottom of the trailer to support it.
 The frameless dump trailer has no frame under the trailer but has ribs that go around the body for support and the top rail of the trailer serves as a suspension bridge for support.

 The difference in structure also brings with it a difference in weight.
 Frame dump trailers are heavier.
 For the same length, a frame dump trailer weighs around 5 ton more than a frameless dump trailer.